Semiring systems arising from hyperrings: Hypersystems

 The hypersystem of the signed tropical hyperfield is isomorphic to the symmetrized max-plus semiring, see for instance~\cite{AGG2}, and it is also isomorphic to the layered extension system $L \rtimes \R$ of the ordered monoid $(\R,+,0,\leq)$ with the sign semiring (or the hypersystem of the hyperfield of signs) without zero $L=\{1,-1,\infty\}$, using \Cref{AGGGexmod1} of layered systems below. \end{example}

-\begin{example} A variant of the phase hyperfield, which we call here the \textbf{weak phase hyperfield}, can be obtained by taking the quotient $K/G$, where $K=\C\{\{t^{\R}\}\}$, and $G$ is the group of (generalized) Puiseux series with positive real leading coefficient, where the leading coefficient is the coefficient $f_\lambda$ of the series $f=\sum_{\lambda \in \Lambda} f_\lambda t^\lambda$ such that $\lambda$ is the minimal element of $\{\lambda \in \Lambda : f_\lambda \neq 0\}$.
-The non-zero elements of $K/G$ can still be represented by elements of the unit circle $S^1$.
+\begin{example} A variant of the phase hyperfield, which we call here the \textbf{weak phase hyperfield}, can be obtained by taking the quotient $\kfield/\hgroup$, where $\kfield=\C\{\{t^{\R}\}\}$, and $\hgroup$ is the group of (generalized) Puiseux series with positive real leading coefficient, where the leading coefficient is the coefficient $f_\lambda$ of the series $f=\sum_{\lambda \in \Lambda} f_\lambda t^\lambda$ such that $\lambda$ is the minimal element of $\{\lambda \in \Lambda : f_\lambda \neq 0\}$.
+The non-zero elements of $\kfield/\hgroup$ can still be represented by elements of the unit circle $S^1$.
 However, the hyper-addition differs, for $a,b\neq 0$, we now have

 where $\myarc{[a\,b]}$ denotes the {\em closed} arc of the angle inferior to $180$ degrees joining $a$ and $b$ (compare with the open arc $\myarc{a\,b}$ in \Cref{ex-phase}).
-As the phase hyperfield, the weak phase hyperfield is not doubly distributive. \end{example}
+As the phase hyperfield, the weak phase hyperfield is not doubly distributive, but is $\subseteq$-distributive. \end{example}